hansgundlach/BioInformaticsR/README.md

 # BioInformaticsR

-Bioinformatics Research at Fred Hutch
-A few R scripts for making plots and maps of cancer data
+A few R scripts for making plots and maps of cancer data I made while at Fred Hutch